-• Academic Probation Status (PR): students who are on academic probation receive this hold.
+- Academic Probation Status (PR): students who are on academic probation receive this hold.
 They must contact their Academic Advisor to complete an academic plan.
 Once completed, students submit their academic plan to the Office of Academic Support (OAS).
-To resolve, students can contact Constance Jackson-Upshaw at: cjacks35@csu.edu or 773-995-4510.
+To resolve, students can contact Constance Jackson-Upshaw at: cjacks35@csu.edu or 773-995-4510. - Success U / University College (UC): this hold is for students who are a part of Success U. To remove the hold, students can contact Candy Bennett at: cbenne20@csu.edu or 773-995-4521. - Undecided Major (UN): students must meet with their Academic Advisor to declare a major.
+Students can contact Constance Jackson-Upshaw at: cjacks35@csu.edu or 773-995-4510.